Photon-Odderon interference in exclusive $\chi_{c}$ charmonium production at the Electron-Ion Collider: The production amplitude of -even quarkonia

+In the limit $\Delta_\perp \to 0$ the above amplitudes scale as \be \ee The scaling exponents are universal, they do not depend on specific details of the Odderon exchange amplitude $\calO(\rp,\bp)$.

-The quantities $\calO_{2k+1}(r_\perp,\Delta_\perp)$ appearing in Eq.~\eqref{eq:Mpolscal} are the azimuthal harmonics of the Odderon amplitude, \be \calO_{2k+1}(r_\perp,\Delta_\perp) = 2\pi \rmi (-1)^{k+1} \int_0^\infty b_\perp \rmd b_\perp \calO_{2k+1}(r_\perp,b_\perp)J_{2k+1}(\Delta_\perp b_\perp)\,, \ee where $\calO_{2k+1}(r_\perp,b_\perp)$ is extracted from $\calO(\rp,\bp)$ as its Fourier series coefficients \be \calO(\rp,\bp) = 2\sum_{k = 0}^\infty \calO_{2k+1}(r_\perp,b_\perp)\cos((2k+1)\phi_{rb})\,,\qquad \calO_{2k+1}(r_\perp,b_\perp) = \frac{1}{2\pi}\int_0^{2\pi} \rmd \phi_{rb} \calO(\rp,\bp) \cos((2k+1)\phi_{rb})\,, \ee with $\phi_{rb} = \phi_r - \phi_b$.
+The quantities $\calO_{2k+1}(r_\perp,\Delta_\perp)$ appearing in Eq.~\eqref{eq:Mpolscal} are the azimuthal harmonics of the Odderon amplitude, \be \calO_{2k+1}(r_\perp,\Delta_\perp) = 2\pi \rmi (-1)^{k+1} \int_0^\infty b_\perp \rmd b_\perp \calO_{2k+1}(r_\perp,b_\perp)J_{2k+1}(\Delta_\perp b_\perp)\,, \ee where $\calO_{2k+1}(r_\perp,b_\perp)$ is extracted from $\calO(\rp,\bp)$ as its Fourier series coefficients \be \calO(\rp,\bp) = 2\sum_{k = 0}^\infty \calO_{2k+1}(r_\perp,b_\perp)\cos((2k+1)\phi_{rb})\,,\qquad \calO_{2k+1}(r_\perp,b_\perp) = \frac{1}{2\pi}\int_0^{2\pi} \rmd \phi_{rb} \calO(\rp,\bp) \cos((2k+1)\phi_{rb})\,, \ee with $\phi_{rb} = \phi_r - \phi_b$.\\

 The calculation for axial vector quarkonia follows the same steps as for scalar case.
-Detailed derivation of the formulas can be found in App.~\ref{appendix_overlaps_axial_tensor}.
+Detailed derivations of the formulas can be found in App.~\ref{appendix_overlaps_axial_tensor}.
 We end up with three different scalar functions: \be